Loreperni/Spotify-Covers/READMe.md

 CLIENT_ID=your_spotify_client_id
 CLIENT_SECRET=your_spotify_client_secret
-You can create an application on the Spotify Developer Dashboard to get your credentials.
+You need to create an application on the Spotify Developer Dashboard to get your credentials.

 4. Run the Application
 To start the server, run: